Bridging the gap between you and your audience.

 Once a video is saved in your camera roll, you can share it to YouTube via the YouTube mobile app.
 Other video platforms have their own mobile apps, or you could use your mobile web browser to upload the video.

-Don’t be intimidated by the quality of these videos!
-Col and Debbie have been doing this for a while and know what works.
+Don’t be intimidated by the quality of this video!
+Col has been doing this for years and knows what works.
 For examples of first-time videos, check out the real examples below.

 How do I record screen video?

 This is the process I use to record my screen videos:

 - Write the script: plan the steps for the video, and write the script that you’ll narrate.